 Creating a physical place of belonging.
 I grew up in inner-city Manchester and aim to create ‘a house of stories of the North’ in my childhood neighbourhood, inspired by projects such as Ministry of Stories.
 This space would feature: reading room/workshop space.
 Books and stories can create a profound sense of belonging, and for far too long marginalised communities have been made to feel that their stories don't belong in books.

 I received £150 in victim compensation after the man who racially abused me was convicted – in the spirit of ‘paying forward’, I am donating this into the foundation.
 Matches, or more or less, would be greatly appreciated for this dream to become a reality.
 Times are tough and every bit of support helps.

-Those who donate £150+ will also receive a signed copy of the forthcoming book I Belong Here: A Journey Along the Backbone of Britain which stems from the experience of being racially abused and subsequent journey of reclamation walking through urban and natural wildernesses of Northern England.
+Those who donate £150+ will also receive a signed copy of I Belong Here: A Journey Along the Backbone of Britain which stems from the experience of being racially abused and subsequent journey of reclamation walking through urban and natural wildernesses of Northern England.
 It is an aim for this book to start a wider movement in place, storytelling and belonging, garnering audiences who have hitherto been excluded from ‘the literary world’.

 This project has been featured in: The Observer.
 Vogue.
 The Bookseller.

 Share this story

 Sep 14, 2021